sachaker/aud.io/README.md

 - **Sacha McElligott** — [email](mailto:sacha@nyu.edusubject=[GitHub]%20Source%20Han%20Sans), [LinkedIn](https://www.linkedin.com/in/sacha-mcelligott-136a78a9/), [website](https://sachaker.github.io)

 > ##### Please note that the code in this repo is outdated and no longer being used.
-I am keeping the mechanics of this project pretty airtight for now.
+I am keeping the mechanics of this project pretty airtight for now and am using this repo as a temporary landing page

 ## License